BakrIOS91/RickAndMortyApp/README.md

    - Select your target device or simulator
    - Press `Cmd + R` or click the Run button
    - The app will build and launch automatically

+4. **XCode Previews** Use Legacy Previews Execution:
+In Xcode, navigate to Editor > Canvas and enable Use Legacy Previews Execution.
+This setting might bypass certain build processes or script executions that are causing the loop.
+Note that this setting may reset with Xcode updates.

 ### Building for Different Configurations